Nick Baxter-Moore, Associate Professor

 SBH 322, x3180

 Dale Bradley (PhD York University) teaches classes on technology and culture and the social history of information technology.
 Dale's research interests lie in the popular representation of cyberculture, the impact of information and communication technologies on office culture and workspaces, and political discourse on the open source software movement.
+Dale is on sabbatical until July 2015.
 Learn more about Dale.

 Marian Bredin, Associate Professor